Science, Space

 Historical Discovery

 NGC 6355 was first discovered in 1784 by German-British astronomer William Herschel.
 This discovery marked an essential milestone in understanding the composition and structure of our galaxy’s inner regions.
 Herschel’s careful observations of the Ophiuchus region helped map many of the Milky Way’s hidden treasures.
+The cluster was later included in the New General Catalogue (NGC), compiled by John Louis Emil Dreyer in 1888.

 Scientific Insights